7Cedars/separated-powers/gitbook/README.md

 * They have multiple (optional) checks.
 * They return a function call.
 * They can save a state.
-* They have a function `executeLaw` that can only be called by one predefined deployment of `Powers.sol`.
+* They have a function `executeLaw` that can only be called by a preset `Powers.sol` deployment.

 Many elements of laws can be changed: what function call is returned, which checks need to pass, what state (if any) is saved.
 Laws are the meat on the bones provided by Powers.